cfranq/soccer-scoreboard/README.md

 # soccer-scoreboard
-Ranks tournament matches by uploading a text file
+Ranks tournament matches by uploading a text file.

+In the command line: "npm install" and then run "node readfile.js"